 • David Sickmen (strings and improvised straps)

-• John Miller (stand up strings and fingers)
+• Jon Goff (stand up strings and fingers)

 When asked in March of 2012 to play a show in celebration of the life of a fallen fan in Kinderdijk, The Netherlands, the Hackensaw Boys proudly accepted.
 On February 15th, 2012 René Verkerk was killed in an accident by the scoop-wheel of his windmill.
 The weeks following his death, friends and family gathered round and found the Hackensaw Boys were a mutual passion and comfort.
 René was a huge fan of the band and injected most of his relationships with their music.